QR code: Error correction

+The highest power of $x$ in the polynomial (the degree $n$, of the polynomial) determines the number of error correction bytes.
+In this case, the degree is 7.

 When discussing the Reed–Solomon code phase there is some risk for confusion, in that the QR ISO/IEC standard uses the term codeword for the elements of $\mathbb{F}_{256}$, which with respect to the Reed–Solomon code are symbols, whereas it uses the term block for what with respect to the Reed–Solomon code are the codewords.
 The number of data versus error correction bytes within each block depends on (i) the version (side length) of the QR symbol and (ii) the error correction level, of which there are four.
-The higher the error correction level, the less storage capacity.
+The higher the error correction level, the less the storage capacity.
 The following table lists the approximate error correction capability at each of the four levels:

 In larger QR symbols, the message is broken up into several Reed–Solomon code blocks.
 The block size is chosen so that no attempt is made at correcting more than 15 errors per block; this limits the complexity of the decoding algorithm.
 The code blocks are then interleaved together, making it less likely that localized damage to a QR symbol will overwhelm the capacity of any single block.